 Ask A Medical Marijuana Doctor: Dr. Kathy Trumbull Interview

-Our medical marijuana doctors at Green Health Docs are asked literally hundreds of questions each day about medical marijuana.
+Our medical marijuana doctors are asked hundreds of questions each day about medical cannabis.
 That’s why we’ve created this new interview series, Ask A Medical Marijuana Doctor, where one of our physicians will answer common questions that many medical marijuana patients ask when visiting our clinics.

-Dr. Kathy Trumbull has been seeing patients at our Missouri medical marijuana clinics since we opened our doors this spring.
+Dr. Kathy Trumbull has been certifying patients so they can receive their Missouri medical marijuana card since we opened our doors this spring.
 Her knowledge in the cannabis field is outstanding, and her compassion and care for patients is her top priority.
 We sat down with Dr. Trumbull to discuss some common questions that patients have about using cannabis.

 Q: What do you recommend for patients using cannabis for the first time?